Residential property developer tax from April 2022

 Exemptions also cover accommodation for armed forces personnel, the emergency services, hospital staff, hospices, temporary shelters, prisons, hotels, and student and religious accommodation.

-If you would like to discuss how this new tax may affect your residential property business, please contact a member of our Property Tax team.
+If you would like to discuss how this new tax may affect your residential property business, please contact a member of our Real Estate Tax team.